Wikipedia

 Four Quakers, known as the Boston martyrs, were executed.
 The first two of the four Boston martyrs were executed by the Puritans on 27 October 1659, and in memory of this, 27 October is now International Religious Freedom Day to recognise the importance of freedom of religion.[146]
 In 1660, one of the most notable victims of the religious intolerance was English Quaker Mary Dyer, who was hanged in Boston for repeatedly defying a Puritan law banning Quakers from the colony.[145]
 The hanging of Dyer on Boston Common marked the beginning of the end of the Puritan theocracy.[147]
 In 1661, King Charles II explicitly forbade Massachusetts from executing anyone for professing Quakerism.[147]
 In 1684, England revoked the Massachusetts charter, sent over a royal governor to enforce English laws in 1686 and, in 1689, passed a broad Toleration Act.[147]

-Anti-Catholic sentiment appeared in New England with the first Pilgrim and Puritan settlers.[146]
-In 1647, Massachusetts passed a law prohibiting any Jesuit Roman Catholic priests from entering territory under Puritan jurisdiction.[147]
-Any suspected person who could not clear himself was to be banished from the colony; a second offense carried a death penalty.[148]
+Anti-Catholic sentiment appeared in New England with the first Pilgrim and Puritan settlers.[148]
+In 1647, Massachusetts passed a law prohibiting any Jesuit Roman Catholic priests from entering territory under Puritan jurisdiction.[149]
+Any suspected Catholic who could not clear himself was to be banished from the colony; a second offense carried a death penalty.[150]
+A plaque in Southwick Hall at the University of Massachusetts Lowell commemorates "Royal Southwick, Lowell's anti-slavery Quaker senator and manufacturer and a descendant of Lawrence and Cassandra Southwick who were despoiled, imprisoned, starved, whipped, banished from Massachusetts Colony and persecuted to death in the year 1660 for being Quakers".[151]

 Historiography